suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   data: {'name': string, 'phone_number': string}
 		   // phone_number is optional
 		   // phone_number should begin with "+" followed by country code then the number (ex.
 SG number +6512341234)
 		   // When user changes or adds phone_number, phone_number_verified returned by GET USER INFO will always return false
-		   // When user changes or adds phone_number, phone_number_verified returned by GET USER INFO will always return false
 		-  Response:
 		   {'status': 'OK', 'message': string}